 [The ParkWhiz app]

 Other apps allow users to find a parking spot in a different way.
 PayByPhone requires a customer to enter the location code where they want to park.
 This code is shown on street signs.
-Customers can use such filters as nearby, recent, and favourites to simplify search.
+Customers can use such filters as nearby, recent, and favourites to simplify the search.
 Then the app requests the amount of time the user wishes to park for.

 [The PayByPhone Parking app]